JoryHogeveen/off-canvas-sidebars/readme.txt

 = Theme setup =

 **Themes based on the Genesis Framework are supported by default!
 No changes needed.**

-*Please note that it is possible that there are some heavily customised Genesis themes that can not be supported due to their structure.*
+*Please note that it is possible that there are some Genesis themes that can not be supported due to their structure.*

 First of all, I strongly advice to create a child theme if you didn't allready!
-[Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information"
+[Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information").

-Add this code directly after the <body>.
+Add this code directly after the &lt;body&gt; tag.
 This is probably located in the header.php or index.php theme file.
 `<?php do_action('website_before'); ?>`

 Add this code directly after the site content, before the wp_footer() function.
 This is probably located in the footer.php or index.php theme file.
 `<?php do_action('website_after'); ?>`
-*Important: This code needs to be a direct child of the <body>!*
+*Important: This code needs to be a direct child of the &lt;body&gt; tag!*

 The final output of your theme should be similar to this:
 `<html>
 	<head>
-		** HEADER STUFF **
+		** HEADER CONTENT **
 	</head>
 	<body>
 		<?php do_action('website_before'); ?>